rossgk/rpiggio_sim/README.md

 RPi hardware on an independent (eg MacOSX) development machine.
 It should work fine in Python2.7 on any platform.

 ### Arppy – the Project Mascot
-He was born in the open clipart pen on Pixbay.
+He was born out of the open clipart mud on Pixbay.

 # To Use RPiggio:
 Simply put the rpiggio_sim.py file in the same directory as your new Python2.7 code and evoke it with an import: